 Number of U.S. overdose deaths appears to be falling

-NEW YORK — U.S. overdose deaths last year likely fell for the first time in nearly three decades, preliminary statistics suggest.
+NEW YORK – U.S. overdose deaths last year likely fell for the first time in nearly three decades, preliminary numbers suggest.

-The Centers for Disease Control and Prevention on Wednesday posted the provisional numbers showing nearly 68,000 drug overdose deaths were reported last year.
+The Centers for Disease Control and Prevention on Wednesday posted data showing nearly 68,000 drug overdose deaths were reported last year.
 The number may go up as more investigations are completed, but the agency expects the tally will end up below 69,000.

 Overdose deaths had been climbing each year since 1990, topping 70,000 in 2017.